Megabit/Blazorise/docs/_posts/2020-03-19-release-notes-090.md

 Another component that is made by the help of [community post](https://mikaberglund.com/2019/12/28/creating-anchor-links-in-blazor-applications/) is the new `Link` component.
 The new component is used for any navigation on your SPA and also for anchor links on landing pages.
 The old `LinkBase` is removed and replaced with `Link` component.
 Please read the [documentation]({{ "/docs/components/link/" | relative_url }}) to learn more.

 There is also a great landing page theme made by [richbryant](https://github.com/richbryant) that can be found on [GitHub](https://github.com/richbryant/SinglePage) and that is using a Blazorise Link component to make it work.

+### Layout

+Originally this was not going to part of a **v0.9**.
+While I was working on provider for AntDesign I liked how they had special layout component(s) to structure the page.
+I wanted to see how it would translate to Blazorise so I can use it instead of current custom structure in the demo app.
+It worked quite good, but I didn't want to loose too much time working on it, so I just stashed it until later.
+At the same time [@MitchellNZ](https://github.com/MitchellNZ) opened new [ticket](https://github.com/stsrki/Blazorise/issues/700) with the request for the very same component(s).
+So instead we both agreed for him to join me and to finish the Layout component.
+I must admit without his help this feature would be laying around for a long time.
+As a result it's now part of a **v0.9** and as a bonus with it the entire demo app is structured fully by Blazorise components without any help of native elements or custom CSS.

+### Radio and Switch

+The new `Radio` and `Switch` components are based on the existing `Check` component.
+But since both of them have their own specific use cases I have decided to split them up.
+This allowed me to have more flexibility when defining specific features and styles.

+[Radio]({{ "/docs/components/radio" | relative_url }}) components is used to select one of multiple choices, so I have also introduced new `RadioGroup` component.
+The change is not just cosmetics as now the new group can act as a container for radios and it also supports validation.

+[Switch]({{ "/docs/components/switch" | relative_url }}) component was requested many times to be created.
+It is similar to `Check` component but is more suited to toggle the state of a single setting on or off.

+### Other components

+## Contributors

+## Closing notes